The Jazzistry Middle School Program is for students in 6th-8th grade.

 The complete Middle School Program includes:

-Students are attracted to the freedom of expression in Jazz
+Students are drawn to the freedom of expression in Jazz.

-For many young people, seeing a live jazz performance is a first-time encounter (in contrast to electronic and digital entertainment).
-Even so, much of the music in Jazzistry is familiar to their ears—especially as it relates to rock, R & B, rap, and hip hop.
+For many young people, seeing Jazzistry is a first-time encounter with live, professional musicians (in contrast to electronic and digital entertainment).
+Even so, much of the music in Jazzistry is familiar to their ears—because it surrounds us in movie soundtracks, commercials, even the ice cream truck jingles!
+(They are usually Scott Joplin rags.)
+Students are really surprised at how Jazzistry relates to rock, rap, and HipHop.

 Jazz history gives the context for learning in many directions!

 - Showcases the value of personal expression and developing a unique ‘voice’